arnoldkaroki/ph2codech1/phase2-bank-challenge/README.md

 2. git
 3. JSON Server
 ### project setup
-To run the code you will have to clone the repository into your computer.
+1. To run the code you will have to clone the repository into your computer.
+2. run the command json-server --watchdb.json
+3. run npm start to open the application

 # License&Author
 Terence